-B. Defendants engaged in public communications campaigns designed to manufacture doubt and downplay the threats of climate change.
+B. Defendants engaged in public communications campaigns designed to manufacture doubt and minimize the risks of climate change.

-Communications efforts aimed at the general public were a key part of Defendants' strategy.
-Defendants, individually and through their membership in trade associations, launched campaigns that directly contradicted earlier statements recognizing a general consensus on climate change and the magnitude of its effects.
+Communications efforts aimed at the general public were, and continue to be, a key part of Defendants' strategy.
+Defendants disseminated numerous publications and advertisements that directly contradicted earlier statements that recognized a general consensus on climate change and the magnitude of its effects.

 For example, in 1996, Exxon issued a publication titled "Global warming: who's right?
-Facts about a debate that's turned up more questions than answers," in which Exxon CEO Lee Raymond stated that "taking drastic action immediately is unnecessary since many scientists agree there's ample time to better understand climate systems . . .^{"46} The publication characterized the greenhouse effect as "unquestionably real and definitely a good thing," and as "what makes the earth's atmosphere livable."
-Directly contradicting the company's internal reports and peer-reviewed science, the publication attributed the increase in global temperature to "natural fluctuations that occur over long periods of time" rather than to anthropogenic sources.47
+Facts about a debate that's turned up more questions than answers," in which Exxon CEO Lee Raymond stated that "taking drastic action immediately is unnecessary since many scientists agree there's ample time to better understand climate systems . . ."
+The publication characterized the greenhouse effect as "unquestionably real and definitely a good thing," and as "what makes the earth's atmosphere livable."
+Directly contradicting the company's decades of internal reports and peer-reviewed science, the publication attributed the increase in global temperature to "natural fluctuations that occur over long periods of time" rather than to anthropogenic sources.43

 Also in 1996, API published a book titled "Reinventing Energy: Making the Right Choices," which stated that "there is no persuasive basis for forcing Americans to dramatically change their lifestyles to use less oil."
-48 The book denied the human connection to climate change, stating that no "scientific evidence exists that human activities are significantly affecting sea levels, rainfall, surface temperatures or the intensity and frequency of storms."49 In 1997, Lee Raymond expressed support for these views.
-In a speech presented at the World Petroleum Congress at which many Defendants were present, Raymond presented a false dichotomy between stable energy markets and reduction in the marketing, promotion and sale of fossil fuel products known to Defendants to be hazardous.50
+The book denied the human connection to climate change, stating that no "scientific evidence exists that human activities are significantly affecting sea levels, rainfall, surface temperatures or the intensity and frequency of storms."44 In 1997, Exxon CEO Lee Raymond expressed support for these views.
+In a speech presented at the World Petroleum Congress at which many of the Defendants were present, Raymond presented a false dichotomy between stable energy markets and reduction in the marketing, promotion and sale of fossil fuel products known to Defendants to be hazardous.45